TheMajorMayhem/SmileDoJ/smile-doj-sop/initialsop.md

 ---

 ## **16. Chain of Command & Communication Protocols**
-- Public → Clerk → Assigned Counsel → Department Lead → DAG → AG
+- Public → Clerk → Assigned Counsel → Department Lead → Judge → CoJ
 - Judges may directly escalate to Chief Judge or AG
 - Emergency protocols may skip steps with immediate notification